davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/timecrisis-2-ps2.md

 No outer border.
 2% inner border

+Click 'toggle 4:3 and full border mode' on.

+Bind the border activation to a keyboard shortcut such as 'alt-b'

 ##### Lightgun 1 Keybindings:

 a,b,c,d,e,f,g etc from the top to bottom for BOTH offscreen and onscreen.